10 Most Expensive Luxury Hotels in the World

 When it comes to luxurious hotels, this one is at the top.
-Costing approximately $3 billion to build, Emirates Palace has 394 rooms and suites, 40 meeting and conference rooms, a white sand beach, a myriad of pools and fountains, a sumptuous spa, marble imported from 13 different countries and over 1,000 crystal chandeliers.
-It’s like a small pleasure fortress that also boasts the most prestigious marina development in the Middle East.
-Royalty, or those who want to feel like it, can luxuriate in one of the many palace suites, all with lavish surroundings that would befit a Sultan of old yet with enough modern amenities to please today’s top tycoons.
+Costing approximately $3 billion to build, Emirates Palace has 394 grand rooms and suites, 40 meeting and conference rooms, a white sand beach, a myriad of pools and fountains, two sumptuous spas, marble imported from 13 different countries and over 1,000 Swarovski crystal chandeliers.
+It's like a small pleasure fortress that also boasts the most prestigious marina development in the Middle East.
+Royalty, or those who want to feel like it, can luxuriate in one of the many palace suites, all with lavish surroundings that would befit a Sultan of old yet with enough modern amenities to please today's top tycoons.

 Don't miss our countdown of Canada's 10 greatest hotels!

 If you have a need for speed, Rancho Valencia Resort & Spa, the only Relais & Chateaux property in Southern California, has a program for you!
 Automobile enthusiasts can hit the road in newly-released Porsche models.
 Forget a quick lap around the parking lot, the high-performance vehicles can be checked out for four hours a time. —Lindsay Cohn, RD.com